michiard/CLOUDS-LAB/labs/mapreduce-lab/SETUP.md

 - Login to your GitLab web interface (http://gitlab.eurecom.fr) and use LDAP credentials to login (these are your UNIX account credentials from Eurecom).

 - Click the button to create a new project.
-Define your project name (e.g., mr-lab), and use the name space corresponding to your user name.
+Define your project name (e.g., mr-lab).
+In case you already belong to GitLab groups, or you have other identifiers, you should use the name space corresponding to your user name (**NOTE: this option is not available if you never used GitLab, just ignore it**).
 Add some description to the repository (e.g., This repo is for the CLOUDS course laboratory).
 Define the visibility level of your repository.

 - Once you click the button to create the project, you will be directed to an instruction page that you will need to follow to actually create the project on your **local machine**.